epfl-lasa/docker_setup/README.md

 ### FROM

-This is usually the first line of the Dockerfile.
+This is usually the first line of the `Dockerfile`.
 It specifies on which image the current image will be built upon.
 See this as specifying wich Operating System you want to install on your machine.
 Although, remember that on a Linux host computer, you will only be able to build Linux based images (Docker and the host machine share the same Operating System).

 For example, if you want to base the image on Ubuntu 20.04 you will specify: